Luxury Reports Kristin Oganisyan May 13, 2026

 Transitional modern aesthetics replacing heavily ornate styles

+At the same time, buyers continue to value timeless architectural principles: natural light, privacy, spatial harmony, and meaningful connections between home and landscape.
 These communities have successfully incorporated many of the defining characteristics of modern luxury architecture while maintaining a Northern California identity rooted in nature, comfort, and elevated living.

 Stay up to date on the latest real estate trends.